List of Margate F.C. seasons: Notes

 P. Margate resigned from the Southern League in 1937 for financial reasons and returned to the Kent League.

 Q. Margate folded for a third time after the 1937–38 season due to debt.
 Once again, the club reformed a year later.

 R. The Kent League was abandoned after Margate's first match due to the outbreak of the Second World War and replaced with the Kent Regional League, which is not generally included in official statistics.
 This league was itself abandoned before the end of the season, although Margate had already played all their matches, with a record of P20 W7 D5 L8 F47 A44 Pts19.

 S. Margate drew 2–2 with Erith & Belvedere but the competition was abandoned before the replay took place.

 T. The Kent Senior Cup and Senior Shield competitions continued throughout the season.
 Margate reached the semi-final of the Shield but failed to turn up for the match and were expelled from the competition.

 U. Margate and Folkestone were declared joint winners of the Kent Senior Shield after a 1–1 draw in the final.

 V. Margate played one match in the Kent Senior Cup, but it is unclear which round this represented.

 W. Margate played three matches in the Kent Senior Shield, but it is unclear which rounds these represented.

 X. Margate were technically not relegated as the Southern League Premier Division was scrapped in 1979 due to the formation of the Alliance Premier League.
 The league was instead reorganised into two parallel divisions, the Southern Division and the Midland Division, with Margate playing in the Southern Division.

 Y. Having finished bottom of the table, Margate did not qualify for a place in the Southern League Premier Division, which was reformed for the 1982–83 season.
 They remained in the Southern Division, which became the second tier of the league.

 Z. Margate and Ramsgate were declared joint winners of the Isle of Thanet Gazette Cup after the match finished 1–1.

 AA.
 Although Margate finished in 16th position, the club was relegated to the newly formed Conference South due to not being able to meet the stadium requirements of what was now designated the Conference National.

 AB.
 Margate were deducted 10 points for entering administrative receivership.

+AC.
+By finishing 3rd, Margate qualified for the promotion play-offs and beat Dulwich Hamlet in the semi-final and Hendon in the final to gain promotion.